 Released in 1997, the Academy Award-winning disaster movie depicts the sinking of RMS Titanic in 1912.
 Winslet and Leonardo DiCaprio lead the film’s cast as Rose DeWitt Bukater and Jack Dawson, respectively — two passengers who fall in love during the ship’s doomed maiden voyage.

 In one of Titanic’s closing scenes, Rose lies atop a floating door to survive the freezing Atlantic Ocean.
-After discovering the door only supports the weight of one person, Jack remains in the water and meets his tragic end.
+Because the door only supports the weight of one person, Jack remains in the water and meets his tragic end.
+It’s a heartbreaking movie moment that riles up fans even now.

-As People reported, Winslet was asked about the famous scene at a screening of her new film Lee on Sept.
-23, and revealed that the water was actually quite shallow during filming.
+Winslet was asked about the famous scene at a screening of her new film Lee on Sept.
+23 and she shed light on the experience of shooting it, People reports.
+The actors worked in “quite an awkward tank,” which was actually not very deep.

-At the Q&A event, Winslet also recalled having to use the bathroom while filming her and DiCaprio’s door scene.
+At the Q&A event, Winslet also recalled how difficult it was to take bathroom breaks while filming her and DiCaprio’s door scene.

 “I was regularly like, ‘Can I just go for a pee?’” she continued.
 “Then I get up, get off the door, walk to the edge of the tank, sort of 20 feet away and I literally have to fling my leg over and climb up and come and get back on the door again.
 It’s terrible.”